Empty Spaces

 Miss you every day with all my heart and my soul.

-You left a space the size of you, so please make me whole.
+The space you left fits only you, so please make me whole.

-Come on and show me how to fill it; step in and help me fill it.
+Come and show me how to fill it; step in and help me fill it.

 I don’t know if I can will it, need you to help me fill it.